lconde-ucl/DGE/docs/usage.md

 File with gene sets in GMX format.
 If not specified, it will use the hallmark gene sets from MSigDB .

 ### `--min_set NUM`
-Ignore gene sets that contain less than NUM genes
+Ignore gene sets that contain less than NUM genes.

 ### `--max_set NUM`
-Ignore gene sets that contain more than NUM genes
+Ignore gene sets that contain more than NUM genes.

 ### `--perm NUM`
 Number of permutations for the NES calculation.